 Snowy Owl Project

-*Note: The public is not allowed to go onto restricted airport property, or to catch any kind of owl or other raptor.
-Norm has a multitude of permits that allow him to capture, band and attach transmitters to snowy owls at the airport.
+Note: This work is performed with special permits.
+The public is not allowed to enter restricted airport property, or to capture any kind of owl or other raptor.

 About Snowy Owls

 The snowy owl, the largest owl in North America, is equal parts graceful beauty and efficient predator.
 Read more to learn about where they live, how they find food, and how to identify them.
 Learn More